heygrady/react-redux-notes/readme.md

         // when we click in the component we dispatch an action to Redux
         // here we're using the setVisibilityFilter action creator
         // same as dispatch({ type: 'SET_VISIBILITY_FILTER', payload: ownProps.filter })
-        dispatch(setVisibilityFilter(ownProps.filter))
+        dispatch( setVisibilityFilter(ownProps.filter) )
       }
     }
   }
   ```

 ### Containers in a nutshell
 A container maps values from the Redux store to properties on a React component.
 It reads from the store when a component is first loaded and after the store has been updated.
-In order to closely monitor when the store has been updated, Redux only allows you to *dispatch* actions.
+In order to closely monitor when the store has been updated Redux only allows you to *dispatch* actions.
 From a container it is not really possible to know what an action does because Redux separates that functionality into *reducers*.

 If the concept of reducers seems totally foreign right now then you completely understand why **smart components only dispatch actions and read from the store**.
 Writing to the store is a task for reducers.

-Containers are all about reading from the store and sending actions to Redux.
+Containers are all about reading from the store and dispatching actions to Redux.

 ## The Store is immutable by convention